The Differences And Benefits of Mission, Purpose, And Customer Experience Action Statements

 Having a purpose statement not only inspires people within the organization.
 It should also include the impact that you want to create on the lives of other people.

-While every company needs a strong, inspiring mission and purpose statements, they are results, not actions.
+In a word, no. While every company needs a strong, inspiring mission and purpose statement, they speak to results, not actions.
 Let’s say that your mission is to be the #1 financial institution in the world.
 What does that tell a bank teller or loan officer to do today as they interact with each customer?
 Even the greatest mission and purpose statements are not actionable by employees.

 - Kickstarter – To help bring creative projects to life.